lachlan-reaper/OpenGL-C-Render/README.md

 While currently platform-dependent, the aim is to restructure later to become platform-agnostic as best as possible.

+TODO: Convert set_basic to defines for the include using extern

 Orignially based on the [OpenGL tutorial for beginners](http://www.opengl-tutorial.org/beginners-tutorials) and [OpenGL tutorial for intermediates](http://www.opengl-tutorial.org/intermediate-tutorials/), later repurposed for private use.

 [libs](./libs) folder to be replaced for platform-agnosticism. <br>